viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Make sure to select the "**Empty Application (C++)**" in the last step of the application project creating wizard.

 Copy all source files from the [XADC_tutorial_app](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main/sources/XADC_tutorial_app) folder of my repository into the src folder of the application project in Vitis.
-Let me briefly explain, what source files we have:
+Let me briefly explain what source files we have:

 | Source file                                                  | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |